henry32144/academic-kickstart/content/en/project/pggan-tensorflow/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---

-This is a research about using Machine Learning technique to predict the stock price.

- **(Don't use in real investment otherwise you'll lose money)**
+This project is the TF2.0 implementation of [Progressive Growing of GANs for Improved Quality, Stability, and Variation](https://arxiv.org/abs/1710.10196).